 Pay Ref is the individual identifier we use to assign the member data on the return to the member pension record.
-If the pay ref is incorrect the process to input the data will not work and the data will be sent back to you to be corrected.
+If the pay ref is incorrect it will not relate to any record we hold so the process to input the data will not work and the data will be sent back to you to be corrected.